quicwg/base-drafts/draft-ietf-quic-recovery.md

 result is larger than the min_rtt.
 If the result is smaller than the min_rtt, the RTT should be used, but the ack delay field should be ignored.
-Ignoring ack_delay when it would cause an RTT sample smaller than the current min_rtt prevents a peer from manipulating RTT samples below min_rtt at the cost of slightly increasing RTT samples in the presence of persistent delayed acks.
+Ignoring ack_delay when it would cause an RTT sample smaller than the current min_rtt prevents a peer from manipulating RTT samples below min_rtt at the cost of inflated RTT samples in the presence of persistent delayed acks.

 A sender takes an RTT sample when an ACK frame is received that acknowledges a larger packet number than before (see {{on-ack-received}}).
 A sender will take